-If the first six episodes of this season felt like a voyage into unexplored territory, Sunday night’s Sopranos episode felt like a return to familiar stomping grounds—specifically those stretches of Season Two and Three when you felt pretty sure that David Chase and his writers were trying to run out the clock a bit while they figured out how to stage the mandatory season-ending string of whammies.
+If the first six episodes of this season felt like a voyage into unexplored territory, Sunday night’s Sopranos episode felt like a return to familiar stomping grounds—specifically those stretches of season two and Three when you felt pretty sure that David Chase and his writers were trying to run out the clock a bit while they figured out how to stage the mandatory season-ending string of whammies.

 Written by Matthew Weiner and directed by Danny Leiner, this episode, titled “Luxury Lounge,” wasn’t unwatchable.
 It had unifying emotional threads, specifically envy and its twin, resentment.
 Diverse groupings of social strivers directed those feelings toward higher-ups on the food chain (aspiring Hollywood player Chris Moltisanti flying to L.A. to bag Ben Kingsley and becoming obsessed with the swag handed out to the sorts of people he dreams of emulating; failing restaurant owner Artie Bucco resenting Tony Soprano and the freelancing mob goons who were robbing him in a credit card scam) while the powerful expressed indifference or condescension toward those beneath (Kingsley’s wary rebuffs to Hollywood parasites; Tony realizing the depth of Artie’s despair too late to halt its consequences).
 All in all, though, the hour still felt slack and formulaic.
 (Admittedly that may seem an odd complaint, considering that last week’s episode, “Live Free or Die,” struck many viewers as meandering and uneventful—but I thought it was the year’s second most suspenseful episode, after “Join the Club.”)

 Yes, the episode moved season-long arcs a few steps forward.
 Tony subcontracted Johnny Sack’s hit-by-proxy to a couple of triggermen from the Old Country.
 Chris tried and failed to sign Ben Kingsley to star in his digital horror flick, fell off the wagon, spiraled into swag-envy and mugged guest star Lauren Bacall for her goodie bag.
 While Chris made an ass of himself on the left coast, his Jersey crew ran wild, ruining Artie’s business, violently exacerbating tensions between Artie and Benny Fazio and ultimately leading Tony to rebuke Chris for his lack of focus.
 There were further hints that the Arabs, one of many clients in the credit-card scam, will prove important later, perhaps as a tool to entrap Chris into becoming an informer.
-(Years ago, I predicted that Chris’ story would end with him becoming a postmodern cousin of Henry Hill in “Goodfellas,” perhaps retroactively establishing him as the series’ invisible storyteller—but for now, I can only wonder.)
+(Years ago, I predicted that Chris’ story would end with him becoming a postmodern cousin of Henry Hill in “Goodfellas,” perhaps retroactively establishing him as the series’s invisible storyteller—but for now, I can only wonder.)

 Still, these plot points weren’t so much integrated into the episode as jabbed in like tent stakes, and the script seemed to have been written by somebody wearing work gloves.
 This was definitely an episode where you could say it wasn’t the characters who were cloddishly transparent, but the show itself.
 Chris has always been a dunderhead who can’t keep his trap shut, but his flattery of Bacall (“You were great in ’The Haves and Have-Nots’”) was a badness twofer, a fumble-fingered summing-up of the episode’s themes and a gag so lame it almost made you feel sorry for a character who deserves no sympathy (which, I concede, may have been the point).
 I also winced at red-hot immigrant hostess Martina rebuffing Artie with, “You stare at me like food.”
 Her follow-up image, of laughing at Artie while screwing Benny atop a pile of stolen money, was more potent, if equally obvious.